Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: Three-photon Kerr resonator

 \subsection{Spontaneous symmetry breaking}

-The spontaneous symmetry breaking implies that, for strong enough pumping, each of the state $\ket{\alpha_i}\bra{\alpha_i}$ in \eqref{Eq:approx_ss_in_3_phot} becomes a steady state of the system, since they are not eigenstate of $\mathcal{Z}_3$ \cite{MingantPRA18_Spectral}.
+The spontaneous symmetry breaking implies that, for strong enough pumping, each of the state $\ket{\alpha_i}\bra{\alpha_i}$ in \eqref{Eq:approx_ss_in_3_phot} becomes a steady state of the system, since they are not eigenstates of $\mathcal{Z}_3$ \cite{MingantPRA18_Spectral}.
 We confirm this picture in Fig.~\ref{fig:num_phot_and_gap_first}(c), where we show that also $\lambda_0^{(1)}$ becomes zero.
 As expected, we obtain an identical result for $\lambda_0^{(2)}$ (not shown).
-This implies that the system coherent state have become metastable.
+This implies that the system's coherent state has become metastable.